BaronCzerny/badtranslator/README.md

 The project comprises several stages:

 1. [Creation of the data corpus](dataset-prep/):

     a) legitimate resumes downloaded from proz.com

     b) fake resumes obtained by cross-referencing a master table from http://www.translator-scammers.com/ and about 10,000 e-mails messages received by an LSP.

-    b) The resumes are available in pdf-format and had to be converted to text-only.
+    c) The resumes are available in pdf-format and had to be converted to text-only.
 Storage of the labelled resumes in a no-SQL database (MongoDB).
 Details here.

 2. [Preprocessing of data corpus](analysis/):

     a) Analysis of the data corpus: segmentation, lemmatization, stemming, normalization, NER (Named Entity Recognition).
 Main tool: Spacy

 3. [Testing of different classification models](models/):